shree675/VM-revealjs_presentation/README.md

 # VM Presentation

-For CSD Project

 ## About

 A presentation covering the basics of language virtual machines and their fundamental idea.
+This is a part of CSD project.

 ## Instructions to Run